khalildevo/Svelte-Slider/README.md

 # create-svelte

-This is a barrebones slider made with svelte.
+This is a barebones slider made with svelte.

 Copy the repo and run:
 npm i